 In the 80s, the Foundation’s Safety at Sea Committee noted the absence of appropriate rescue devices on racing keelboats.
 Through a period of several years of trials, this committee developed the "Life Sling”, the Coast Guard certified MOB recovery system widely used to this day aboard racing and cruising sailboats worldwide.
 Royalties from the production of the Life Sling continue to provide funding for the Foundation’s work.
 The Safety at Sea Committee is involved in on-going research and development of tools to enhance boating safety for all types of sailors and periodically hosts Safety at Sea Seminars for ocean cruisers and racers.

 Today, The Sailing Foundation remains the premier sailing promoter for Northwest youth sailing and safety at sea.
 Working through community-based sailing organizations, local schools and universities, and various yacht clubs, The Sailing Foundation’s youth sailing mission is to enhance the health of our sport and to help continue the flow of new sailors as well as developing expertise among them as they advance competitively.
-And once they’re out on the water, our Safety at Sea Committee, through product development and education, works to protect our sailors in all types of sailing craft as they continue to explore the seas.
+Our Safety at Sea Committee, through product development and education, works to equip racers, cruisers, and even powerboaters with the necessary skills to explore further.

 As a non-profit 501(c)(3) organization, we welcome your support and promise to direct it to the key areas of our mission—youth sailing and safety at sea.